How to buy Marriott points at the best value (4 steps with pictures)

 According to our points valuations, Marriott points are worth an average of 0.8 cents a piece.
 So unless you need just a few extra points for a particular stay (and can’t find another way to earn them), it likely only makes sense to buy Marriott points if they’re selling for that price or less than that.

-For example, with the current buy points promotion that runs through Dec.
-22, 2020, that’s offering a 50% bonus on purchased points, you’ll pay $125 for 15,000 points (10,000 points + 5,000 bonus points).
+For example, with the most recent 50% bonus on purchased points promotion, you’d pay $125 for 15,000 points (10,000 points + 5,000 bonus points).
 That equates to paying just slightly over 0.8 cents per point.
 At that price, it could certainly make sense to buy points.
 Especially if you know you’ll get outsized value for them on a particular redemption.

 Like with anything in the miles & points hobby, do the math to see what makes sense for your situation.
 Compare the cash price of the stay to the number of points you’ll need to determine the value you’ll get from your points.
 If the value you’ll get is greater than the cost of buying them, then purchase away!